Symptoms of Bad Strut Mount

 1. Clunk when hitting speed bumps

-The most common symptom of a bad strut mount is a squeak when turning the steering wheel.
+When turning the steering wheel, a squeak is the most common symptom of a bad strut mount.
 Another symptom you may notice is hearing a clunking or banging noise when hitting a speed bump, potholes, or irregularities on the road.

 You may hear the clunking noise because the rubber inside the strut mount may crack or deteriorate, allowing the metal to hit the other metal part of the strut mount.